dr-matt-smith/php-symfony3-book/00_content/part04/chapter12.md

 ```

 The 'delete' method deletes the entity and redirects back to the list of electives for the 'index' action.
-Notice that an annotation comment states that this controller method is in reponse to `DELETE` method requests (more about this below).
+Notice that an annotation comment states that this controller method is in response to `DELETE` method requests (more about this below).

 ```php
         /**